CHENyiru3/FDTranSearcher/README.md

 # FDTranSearcher

-FDTranSearcher is a bioinformatics tool for detecting functional DNA transposons in genomic sequences.
+FDTranSearcher is a bioinformatics tool for detecting functional DNA transposons in plants genomic sequences.
+It is a part of ZJE BMI3 ICA.

 ### Supported Operating Systems
 - Linux ✅